 Active Research Studies

-Study 1: Epilepsy study in Collies and Shetland Sheepdogs - Dr. Leigh Anne Clark, Department of Genetics and Biochemistry, Clemson University is the primary investigator of this study.
+Study 1: Epilepsy study in Collies and Shetland Sheepdogs - Dr. Leigh Anne Clark, Department of Pathology, College of Veterinary Medicine, University of Georgia is the primary investigator of this study.

 Epilepsy is a major health concern of Collies and Shetland Sheepdogs and has been a primary focus of canine genetics research; however, no genetic studies have been conducted to understand the genetic basis of epilepsy specifically in these breeds.

 DNA samples from affected Shelties and affected or unaffected Collies are needed.
 The unaffected Collies must be 8 years or older, have never had a seizure, and have no known relatives affected with epilepsy.

 Affected dogs must be diagnosed with idiopathic epilepsy by a veterinarian.

 FedEx shipping expenses will be covered and participation in the study is confidential.
 For more details, please contact Lizzie Greif at firstname.lastname@example.org .

 Study 2: Is gut dysbiosis associated with canine idiopathic epilepsy? – Dr. Karen Muñana and the Companion Animal Epilepsy program at NC State University College of Veterinary Medicine.